Best weekend getaways to plan right now | CNN Underscored

 Where to stay in San Diego

 San Diego has plentiful options for accommodations.
-Check-in to the boutique-style Kimpton Hotel Palomar San Diego and you’ll be within walking distance to many of downtown San Diego’s hotspots.
+Check in to the boutique-style Kimpton Hotel Palomar San Diego and you’ll be within walking distance of many of downtown San Diego’s hotspots.
 The hotel exudes “California cool,” and you can enjoy a cocktail on its rooftop pool deck or grab a bite to eat at the onsite Mexican restaurant.

 For an iconic beachfront stay, check out the Hotel Del Coronado, Curio Collection by Hilton.
 Located on beautiful Coronado Island, “The Del” has been a legendary property since it opened in 1888.
 This resort offers plenty of activities including a seaside spa, outdoor pools, numerous ballrooms and events spaces, multiple restaurants and bars — all served with the glamorous Victorian flair this iconic property is known for.